fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 The server-side Django wrapper generates the required JavaScript and HTML code as a string, which is then used to render charts on a browser page.
 We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/django/your-first-chart-using-django#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/django/your-first-chart-using-django#create-your-first-gauge-11) and a [map]({% site.baseurl %}/getting-started/django/your-first-chart-using-django#create-your-first-map-14).

-Before going through this article, please [install]({% site.baseurl %}/getting-started/django/install-using-django '@@open-newtab') FusionCharts Django wrapper, if not already installed.
+Before going through this article, please [install]({% site.baseurl %}/getting-started/django/install-using-django '@@open-newtab') FusionCharts Django wrapper, if you haven’t installed it already.

 ## Create your first chart